mre/oxitrack/README.md

 ### Data directory

-The binary expects the environment variable `OXITRAFFIC_DATA_DIR` to point to a directory that stores the YAML configuration file `config.yaml`.
+The binary expects the environment variable `OXITRAFFIC_DATA_DIR` to point to a directory that stores the TOML configuration file `config.toml`.

 The log file `oxitraffic.log` will be also placed in that directory.